Mavzz/readpanda-mobile/TECHNICAL_DOCUMENTATION.md

 ### Data Fetching

--   **Custom Hooks**: The app uses custom hooks (`useGet`, `usePost`) to abstract data fetching logic.
+-   **Custom Hooks**: The app uses custom hooks (`getRequest`, `postRequest`) to abstract data fetching logic.
 These hooks encapsulate loading, data, and error states, providing a consistent and reusable way to interact with the API across different components.

 ## 5. API Interaction